Binoculars: Astronomical

 Binoculars are widely used by amateur astronomers; their wide field of view makes them useful for comet and supernova seeking (giant binoculars) and general observation (portable binoculars).
 Binoculars specifically geared towards astronomical viewing will have larger aperture objectives (in the 70 mm or 80 mm range) because the diameter of the objective lens increases the total amount of light captured, and therefore determines the faintest star that can be observed.
 Binoculars designed specifically for astronomical viewing (often 80 mm and larger) are sometimes designed without prisms in order to allow maximum light transmission.
 Such binoculars also usually have changeable eyepieces to vary magnification.
 Binoculars with high magnification and heavy weight usually require some sort of mount to stabilize the image.
 A magnification of 10x is generally considered the practical limit for observation with handheld binoculars.
-Binoculars more powerful than 15×70 require support of some type.
+Binoculars more powerful than 15×70 require support of some type for stable and comfortable viewing.
 Much larger binoculars have been made by amateur telescope makers, essentially using two refracting or reflecting astronomical telescopes.

 Of particular relevance for low-light and astronomical viewing is the ratio between magnifying power and objective lens diameter.
 A lower magnification facilitates a larger field of view which is useful in viewing the Milky Way and large nebulous objects (referred to as deep sky objects) such as the nebulae and galaxies.
 The large (typical 7.14 mm using 7×50) exit pupil [objective (mm)/power] of these devices results in a small portion of the gathered light not being usable by individuals whose pupils do not sufficiently dilate.
 For example, the pupils of those over 50 rarely dilate over 5 mm wide.
 The large exit pupil also collects more light from the background sky, effectively decreasing contrast, making the detection of faint objects more difficult except perhaps in remote locations with negligible light pollution.
 Many astronomical objects of 8 magnitude or brighter, such as the star clusters, nebulae and galaxies listed in the Messier Catalog, are readily viewed in hand-held binoculars in the 35 to 40 mm range, as are found in many households for birding, hunting, and viewing sports events.
 For observing smaller star clusters, nebulae, and galaxies binocular magnification is an important factor for visibility because these objects appear tiny at typical binocular magnifications.